Senior Travel

 11. Buy Travel Insurance

-This is our number one tip, and for good reason.
-Travel medical insurance can help keep you physically safe and financially secure.
-If you incur an injury or contract an illness while abroad, travel medical insurance ensures that you get the medical attention you need without facing mountains of medical bills later.
+This is our number one tip, and for a good reason.
+Senior travel insurance can help keep you physically safe and financially secure.
+If you incur an injury or contract an illness while abroad, travel insurance ensures that you get the medical attention you need without facing mountains of medical bills later.
 Medicare won’t cover you while you’re abroad so you need this added protection.
-While travel insurance for seniors can cost a little bit more, it’s still inexpensive next to the cost of your trip.
-You may not need to use it, and in fact, we hope you don’t, but knowing your covered if things hit a snag can give you the peace of mind and confidence necessary to explore the world.
+While travel insurance for seniors can cost a little bit more, it’s still inexpensive compared to the cost of your trip.
+You may not need to use it, and in fact, we hope you don’t, but knowing you’re covered if things hit a snag can give you the peace of mind and confidence necessary to explore the world.

 12. Buy Travel Insurance with Cancel For Any Reason Coverage